-As such tactics demonstrate, while formal regulations of elections were the same across Germany, local socioeconomic conditions and political norms varied significantly (Eley, 1986).
+1986).
 This significant divergence also led to a variation in the parties that ran across different districts (Sperber, 1997, 26, 114).
-In some electoral districts, parties did not find the necessary social or economic conditions to be viable competitors.12 For the Conservative Party, land inequality was a key factor determining its electoral viability, and the socioeconomic structures associated with high land inequality created a political culture that facilitated abuses of power and undermined democratic elections (Anderson, 2000, Ch.
+In some electoral districts, parties did not find the necessary social or economic conditions to be viable competitors.
+For the Conservative Party, land inequality was a key factor determining its electoral viability, and the socioeconomic structures associated with high land inequality created a political culture that facilitated abuses of power and undermined democratic elections (Anderson, 2000, Ch.
 6; Ziblatt, 2008; Ziblatt, 2009).
-Yet where these conditions did not exist, the Conservative Party had little chance of succeeding in open electoral competition.
+Yet where these conditions did not exist, the Conservative Party-or any other party that would have had comparable political goals-had little chance of succeeding in open electoral competition, leading to the absence of an appreciable local party organization in many electoral districts.

-Considering socioeconomic circumstances as important determinants of electoral outcomes is in line with previous scholarly work on Imperial Germany.
-Most importantly, Lepsius (1966) argues that parties in 19th-century Germany reflected "sociomoral milieus," which were themselves based in deeply rooted factors, such as culture, socioeconomic conditions, and political norms (Hübinger, 2008; Sperber, 1997, 3).13 Importantly, this variation predated industrial society and thus also the Empire's political system (Sperber, 1997, 4-5).
+Considering the relationship of socioeconomic circumstances and electoral outcomes is in line with previous scholarly work on Imperial Germany.
+Most importantly, Lepsius (1966) argues that parties in 19th-century Germany reflected "sociomoral milieus," which were themselves based in deeply rooted factors, such as culture, socioeconomic conditions, and political norms (Hübinger, 2008; Sperber, 1997, 3).
+Importantly, this variation predated industrial society and thus also the Empire's political system (Sperber, 1997, 4-5).